Pwersa ng Masang Pilipino: 1998: LAMMP and Erap's presidency

+2001: Pwersa ng Masa

 In 2001, PMP led the opposition coalition, fielding senatorial candidates from People's Reform Party and LDP as well as independent candidates.
 The Puwersa ng Masa coalition won four seats in the Senate, including one for Estrada's wife Luisa "Loi" Ejercito Estrada.

+Pwersa ng Masang Pilipino

+2003: Koalisyon ng Nagkakaisang Pilipino

 In 2003, the party's name Partido ng Masang Pilipino was changed to Pwersa ng Masang Pilipino.
-In April 2004, the PMP agreed to enter into a coalition with the LDP and Partido Demokratiko Pilipino–Lakas ng Bayan (PDP–Laban) to form the Koalisyon ng Nagkakaisang Pilipino (KNP), the dominant opposition coalition for the 2004 Philippine general election.
-The coalition fielded actor Fernando Poe Jr. and Senator Loren Legarda as candidates for president and vice-president, respectively.
+In April 2004, the PMP agreed to enter into a coalition with the LDP and PDP–Laban to form the Koalisyon ng Nagkakaisang Pilipino (KNP), the dominant opposition coalition for the 2004 Philippine general election.
+The coalition fielded actor Fernando Poe Jr. and Senator Loren Legarda (who recently bolt Lakas) as candidates for president and vice-president, respectively.
 Poe and Legarda lost the election to incumbent President Gloria Macapagal Arroyo and Senator Noli de Castro.